elixir-europe/BioHackathon/data/C-SPARQL powered querying pipeline of bioRxiv publications/README.md

 3) An interface to allow users to perform SPARQL queries on the continuously updated publications ontology.

-## Expected audience
----

-Call for additional expertise from biohackathon attendees
+## Call for additional expertise from biohackathon attendees
 * NLP experts to extract biological information from text
 * Experience in web-technologies
+* Experience in RDF, SPARQL, ontologies
 * Biologists for domain knowledge e.g. what information to parse from the publications
 * People with curiosity :) <br>
 **Expected hacking days**: 5 days